jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 ~~~~

 While allowing both styles creates an API which is larger than it needs
-to be, the dual interface is designed to encourage adoption one the
+to be, the dual interface is designed to encourage adoption on the
 client and server side.
 The two styles are similar enough that a person
 familiar with one should be able to work with the other without
 difficulty.
 Implementing the duplicative parts of the API should require
 only a minimal degree of extra coding because they may be expressed in
-common using partial completion.
+common and specialised using partial completion.
 Because `'!'` is the JSONPath for the
 root of the document, for some callback `c`, `.done(c)` is a equal to
 `.node('!', c)`.
 Likewise, `.node` is easily expressible as a partial
 completion of `.on` with `'node'`.

 When making PUT, POST or PATCH requests the API allows the body to be
-given as an object and serialises it as JSON because it is anticipated
+given as an object and serialises it as JSON because it is expected
 that REST services which emit JSON will also accept it.

 ~~~~ {.javascript}